-The two bullets "Momentary" and "Toggle" control how the button for the TTL I/O or Relay line functions.
+The drop down list can be used to change between "Momentary" and "Toggle" to control how the button for the Line Direction or Relay line functions.
 When set to Momentary, the button will change the state of the output pin.
 When the button is released, the output pin will change back to the previous state.
-This function is only applicable when the TTL I/O line is configured as an Output.
+This function is only applicable when Line Direction is set as an Output.